staticweb-io/wordpress-cache-benchmarks/README.md

 You can enter a development shell via `nix develop`, or automatically using [direnv](https://direnv.net/).

+You should run the benchmarks in a disposable VM with no access to secrets.

 After starting a development shell, you can run the benchmarks via `just bench`.
 This runs a series of 500 random requests using each